benghaem/cavrr/README.md

-## avremu: An ATTiny45 Emulator Written in C
+## cavrr: An ATTiny45 Emulator Written in C

 This is my attempt to write a functional emulator of the ATTiny45 in C. My goal is to learn more about the AVR architecture and practice C in general.